 Threats to the Indiana bat include white-nose syndrome, changes to the entrance of caves that result in a change in cave microclimate, and loss or degradation of summer habitat (USFWS, 2018a, 2018b).
 The Project will convert 18.57 acres of forested land to meadow for the solar arrays and associated facilities; however, there will be remaining forested habitat at the Project Site and within the surrounding vicinity.
 The USWFS recommends maintaining at least 35 percent of forest habitat within the maternity colony home range as a conservation measure for Indiana bats (USFWS, 2018).
 The Project will maintain 48 percent of potential Indiana bat habitat within a 2.5-mile radius of the Project Site, as indicated by Figure 4.
 Tree clearing will be performed during the winter, between October 1 and March 31, in order to avoid impacts to potentially roosting bats.
-No hibernacula were identified within the vicinity of the Project.
-Based on the factors considered herein, no "take" of Indiana bat is anticipated at the Project Site.
+No hibernacula were identified within the vicinity of the Project Site and therefore, no impacts to Indiana bat wintering habitat are anticipated due to the Project.
+Based on the factors considered herein, no "take" of Indiana bat is anticipated.

 Consultation with USFWS will confirm no "take" of Indiana bat is anticipated.